rust-lang/crates.io/README.md

 [deploy]: https://heroku.com/deploy

-You do not need to fill in any of the optional fields.
+The only config variable you need to set is `GIT_REPO_URL`, which should be the git URL of your crates index repository; see the next section for setup instructions for that.

 ### Index mirror setup